Leveraging Design Patents to Protect Graphical User Interfaces

 Protecting the "Look and Feel" of GUIs, Understanding Current U.S. and Global Prosecution Practices

-This CLE webinar will provide guidance to IP counsel on protecting graphical user interface (GUI) in the U.S. and around the world.
+This CLE course will guide IP counsel on protecting graphical user interface (GUI) in the U.S. and worldwide.
 The panel will examine the advantages of design patent protection over other forms of IP and offer best practices for obtaining meaningful design protection for GUI.

-- Legal context for GUI design protection in the U.S.
+- The legal context for GUI design protection in the U.S.

 - Protection of designs used in augmented reality and virtual reality